AlexiaDelorme/project-cookbook/testing/TESTING.md

 *Specific test undertaken for mobile and tablet devices:*

 **Test scenario:**
-- [x] Open the website on a mobile or a tablet and confirm that the navbar is collapsed into a hambuger button (the logo should still be visible).
+- [x] Open the website on a mobile or a tablet and confirm that the navbar is collapsed into a hamburger button (the logo should still be visible).
 - [x] Click on the hamburger button and confirm that the menu items are correctly displayed and that each link refers to the corresponding page.
 - [x] When logged in/out, confirm that you have the expected view.